-In an effort to provide educational stability, the district will assist any student who is currently placed or newly placed in foster care (temporary or permanent custody of the state, sometimes referred to as substitute care) with the enrollment and registration process, as well as other educational services throughout the student's enrollment in the district.
+In an effort to provide educational stability, the district will provide enrollment and registration assistance, as well as other educational services throughout the student's enrollment, to any student who is currently placed or newly placed in foster care (temporary or permanent custody of the state, sometimes referred to as substitute care).

-Please contact your campus counselor, who has been designated as the district's foster care liaison, at each campus with any questions.
+Please contact Tracy Cook, who has been designated as the district's foster care liaison, at 903-547-6077 with any questions.

-[See Students in the Conservatorship of the State on page 19 for more information.]
+[See Students in the Conservatorship of the State on page 22.]